Walz Announces 2017 Congressional Art Competition

-Washington, DC [3/24/15] – Today, Representative Tim Walz kicked off the 2015 Congressional Art Competition by inviting high school students from across Minnesota’s First District to submit their artwork for the contest.
+WASHINGTON, D.C. – Today, Representative Tim Walz kicked off the 2017 Congressional Art Competition by inviting high school students from across Minnesota’s First District to submit their artwork for the contest.

-“I am excited to participate in the 2015 Congressional Art Competition,” Representative Walz said.
-“The chance to see winning artwork from talented students all across the country is my favorite part of walking between votes on the House floor and meetings with constituents in my office in Washington.
-I can’t wait to see the winning pieces from the talented students in southern Minnesota.”
+“I am excited to welcome First District high schoolers to participate in the 2017 Congressional Art Competition,” Representative Walz said.
+“The chance to see winning artwork from talented students all across the country is my favorite part of walking between meetings with constituents in my D.C. office and votes on the House floor.
+I can’t wait to see this year’s art submissions from talented students across southern Minnesota.”

-Beginning in 1982, the Congressional Art Competition serves as an opportunity for members of Congress to recognize and encourage the artistic talent in the nation, as well as in each congressional district.
-Winona student Emily Bartz won last year’s First District competition with her painting, “Jungle Jumble.”
+Beginning in 1982, the Congressional Art Competition has served as an opportunity for members of Congress to recognize and encourage the artistic talent in the nation, as well as in each congressional district.
+Fillmore Central student Kassandra Back won last year’s First District competition with her oil landscape entitled, “Goodnight Moon.”

 The first place winner will have their artwork displayed in the Cannon Tunnel, leading to the U.S. Capitol, for an entire year.
-The art contest is free and open to students in grades 9 through 12 who attend school in the First Congressional District.
+The art contest is free and open to students in grades 9 through 12 who live in Minnesota’s First Congressional District or attend high school in the district.

 The following types of artwork can be submitted: